-Another motion to terminate an existing attorney-client relationship is a motion to withdraw representation.
-This motion might be filed by an attorney if he and the client he represents do not agree regarding legal strategy, or simply because of ineffective communication.
-If the client does not agree with the motion, the court typically provides him with an opportunity to explain why his attorney should remain on the case.
+If the client consents, this sort of filing is usually entered and issued almost automatically.
+Things get more complicated when the client wants to keep the lawyer.
+In these circumstances the court typically provides the client with an opportunity to explain why the attorney should remain on the case.
 Favorable rulings are often challenging because the attorney must be careful to provide sufficient information to the court to satisfy the motion without breaching client confidentiality rules.

-In criminal cases, a defendant may plead guilty to a crime in exchange for something that will help him, such as being charged with a lesser offense or the promise of a lighter sentence.
-Sometimes, however, a defendant will receive the court's permission to use a conditional plea, which reserves his right to appeal certain issues before his plea is entered.
+In many criminal cases a defendant may plead guilty to a crime in exchange for something that will help him, such as being charged with a lesser offense or the promise of a lighter sentence.
+Sometimes, however, a defendant will receive the court's permission to use a tool known as a “conditional plea,” which reserves his right to appeal certain issues before the plea is entered.
 If a defendant is allowed to use a conditional plea, he may ask to withdraw his guilty or no contest plea and instead go to trial.
 If the defendant loses the appeal, the guilty plea typically is enforced.

-In bankruptcy actions, the party filing bankruptcy may have the opportunity to have a jury trial rather than have the matter decided by a bankruptcy judge.
+This sort of motion can also sometimes be used to change the venue of an action so that the outcome is more likely to be favorable to a certain party.
+Bankruptcy cases are a good example.
+In bankruptcy actions, the party filing for bankruptcy may have the opportunity to have a jury trial rather than have the matter decided by a bankruptcy judge.
 This is usually done by filing a motion to withdraw reference, which requests that the matter be transferred from bankruptcy court to a court where it will be tried in front of a jury.
-As with other motions, cause typically must be shown regarding why the matter should be transferred.
+As with other motions, the parties typically must show cause regarding why the matter should be transferred.